Earlier in the year I set out to be a better financial blogger and pay attention to all the new technology coming onto the scene.

 What’s new: they recently waived their fees for all students and people under 24.
 A cool move to remove any obstacles for younger people to get started and building up that nest egg.
 While you can certainly use them as your main source of investing, I’d suggest making them an “extra” or secondary one to put some money aside.
 Their normal rates aren’t horrible ($1.00/mo for accounts under $5,000, and 0.25%/year for accounts over $5,000) but you can do better elsewhere.

 The question, of course, is whether you take the action to do so.
 If you don’t trust yourself to, sign up to Acorns and let it ride!
 (And it works like magic in conjunction with Digit too, fyi.
 There’s nothing better than seeing savings go out, and then topping it off with a little investing!)

 #3.
 Paribus (FREE) // $0.00

 This one I love and hate at the same time, haha..
-But only because I never shop online so they never find me any money! :) But if you do, whether you’re a splurger or saver using places such as Amazon and the like (which is where I hope you fall!), then you’ll want to give them a try because it’s like getting free money for nothing.
+But only because I never shop online so they never find me any money! :) But if YOU do, then you’ll want to give them a try because it’s like getting free money for nothing.

 In a nutshell, whenever any of the following happens they’ll go out and get you your money back:

-It’s literally as simple as connecting your accounts (Amazon & email), and they take it from there.
+It’s literally as simple as connecting your email, and they take it from there.
 With the only con being that you have to be okay with connecting your email to them as they use it to scan for receipts to check against their database and then file claims to get your $$ back.
 They’re all bots that do it, but still – some people feel funky about it.

 What’s new: They now have an official iPhone app, and superstar SHAQ uses them too, haha… And apparently saved $205.00 on a recent hot tub buy :) Must be nice…